bkabyrne/2023CanadaFires/README.md

 ## README

-**Code to reproduce the results of "Substantial 2023 Canadian forest fire carbon emissions"**
+**Code to reproduce the results of "Carbon emissions from the 2023 Canadian Wildfires"**

 **contact: Brendan Byrne**